theforeman/foreman-documentation/guides/README.md

 * [attributes-satellite.adoc](common/attributes-satellite.adoc): base overrides for satellite build.
 * [attributes-orcharhino.adoc](common/attributes-orcharhino.adoc): base overrides for orcharhino build.

-By default, variables cannot be used in shell or code examples.
+By default, attributes cannot be used in shell or code examples.
-To use them, use "attributes" keyword:
+To use them, use the "attributes" keyword:

 	[options="nowrap" subs="+quotes,attributes"]
 	----
-	# ls {VariableName}
+	# ls {AttributeName}
 	----

-Hide or show specific blocks, paragraphs, warnings or chapters via special variable called "build".
-Its value can be set either to "foreman-el" or "satellite":

-	ifeval::["{build}" == "katello"]
-	NOTE: This part is only relevant for deployments with Katello plugin. endif::[]

-This syntax does not allow multiple conditionals, in that case use, now preferred, `ifdef` syntax:
+Avoid using phrases like "Starting from version 6.5 or 1.22" because it is not possible to easily translate these strings into all build variants.

+#### Conditional content

+If a piece of your content, such as a block, paragraph, warning, or chapter, is specific for a certain [build](#builds), use special build attributes to show or hide it.

+To show a piece of content only for the `katello` build:

 	ifdef::katello[]
-	NOTE: This part is only relevant for deployments with Katello plugin. endif::[]
+	NOTE: This part is only relevant for Foreman with the Katello plugin. endif::[]

+To hide a piece of content for `katello` that will be shown for all other builds:

+	ifndef::katello[]
+	NOTE: This part is relevant for Foreman without the Katello plugin, but also Satellite and orcharhino. endif::[]

 Use comma for logic "or":